Get Insight Beyond a Long List of Vulnerabilities

 Wiz Experts Team

-6 min read
+6 minutes read

 What is vulnerability scanning?

 Vulnerability scanning is the process of detecting and evaluating security flaws in IT systems, networks, and software.
-Vulnerability scanners are tools that continuously search systems for known security vulnerabilities, including missing security updates, misconfigurations, and exposed secrets.
+Vulnerability scanners are automated tools that continuously search systems for known security vulnerabilities, including missing security updates, misconfigurations, and exposed secrets.

-Why vulnerability scanning matters
+Why vulnerability scanning is important for security

 BenefitDescription